An inherited condition affecting the cornea.

 Good vision can be restored in patients with Fuchs’ dystrophy and other causes of corneal endothelial failure by corneal transplantation.

 Different versions of this operation called DSAEK or DMEK are available to suit different patients.
-These ‘keyhole’ corneal transplantation operations can be performed under local anaesthetic, can be repeated if necessary, and quickly improve vision.
+These ‘keyhole’ corneal transplantation operations can be performed under local anaesthetic, can be repeated if necessary, and can quickly improve vision.